mit-mc-clas12/documentation/README.md

 ## Completed
+- mechanism to pass the configuration (rga-fall18, etc) to the runscript generators.
+This is needed to run reconstruction (Mauri)
+- fix allowed container gcards, currently only 1 in fs.py (default)  (David?)
-4. the main page sidebar menu is eye candy but not handy for navigation.
+- the main page sidebar menu is eye candy but not handy for navigation.
 Can we have either top navigation bar or bottom?
 It should be the same for index.php and the various types.html.
 (Sangbaek)
+- collect css style in common between varrious php files  (Sangbaek)
+- when "submit" is pressed, add directory output message like: "Output and logs will be at /lustre/expphy/volatile/clas12/osg/<username> at the bottom of the table."
+(Sangbaek)
-10. remove batch usage from any documentation / webpage (Mauri).
+- remove batch usage from any documentation / webpage (Mauri).
 Looks like the web interface can handle all.
+- get username from command line if specified (David on the re-org)